heel pad syndrome

 Causes of Heel Pad Syndrome

-• Heredity – It is thought that some people may inherit a thinner fat pad.
+• Heredity – Some people may inherit a thinner fat pad from their parents.

-• Cortisone Injections – Cortisone injection which may have been used to help plantar fasciitis may lead to heel pad syndrome and contribute to atrophy of the fat pad.
+• Cortisone Injections – Cortisone injections, which doctors may use to treat plantar fasciitis, can lead to heel pad syndrome and contribute to fat pad atrophy.

-• Hard Surfaces –Walking or running barefoot and also doing activities on hard surfaces such as concrete or wooden floors can cause thinning of the fat pad.
+• Hard Surfaces – Walking or running barefoot, as well as engaging in activities on hard surfaces like concrete or wooden floors, can cause the fat pad to thin.

-• Biomechanics – Some foot structures may be more likely to cause atrophy of the fat pad.
+• Biomechanics – Certain foot structures are more likely to cause fat pad atrophy.

-• Excess Body Weight – People with more body weight may contribute to the development of heel pain.
-The added weight will create stress and displacement of the fat pad.
+• Excess Body Weight – People who carry more body weight may increase their risk of developing heel pain.
+The added weight stresses and displaces the fat pad.

-• Age – As we get older, it is thought thinning of the fat pad is part of the aging process.
+• Age – As we age, the fat pad naturally thins as part of the aging process.

-• Metabolic Problems – Medical conditions such as type 2 diabetes, lupus, and rheumatoid arthritis may also increase the risk of developing heel pain.
+• Metabolic Problems – Medical conditions like type 2 diabetes, lupus, and rheumatoid arthritis can increase the risk of developing heel pain.

-• Symptoms – The doctor will ask you about the symptoms, where they are, and when they occur.
+• Symptoms – The doctor asks you about your symptoms, where they are located, and when they occur.

-• Examination – The doctor will examine the foot to see where the pain is located.
+• Examination – The doctor examines your foot to determine where the pain is located.

-• Testing – X-rays may be taken to rule out any bony involvement.
+• Testing – The doctor may take X-rays to rule out any bony involvement.

-• Diagnostic Ultrasound – Ultrasound can be used to measure the fat pad’s thickness and evaluate the plantar fascial tissue that inserts in this area.
+• Diagnostic Ultrasound – The doctor uses ultrasound to measure the thickness of the fat pad and evaluate the plantar fascial tissue in the affected area.

-• MRI Imaging – This may be ordered to evaluate the fascia and fat pad and, more importantly, rule out stress fracture to the heel.
+• MRI Imaging – The doctor may order an MRI to assess the fascia and fat pad, and more importantly, to rule out a stress fracture in the heel.

 Treatments may include the following:

-• Icing – Icing may help alleviate the symptoms in mild cases of heel pad syndrome.
+• Icing – Applying ice can alleviate symptoms in mild cases of heel pad syndrome.

-• Maintain a healthy weight – This will reduce impact and force on the feet, allowing for better distribution, and control.
+• Maintain a Healthy Weight – Keeping a healthy weight reduces the impact and force on your feet, allowing for better distribution and control.

 Why the diagnosis of Heel Pad Syndrome should throw up a red flag in your mind?

-Plantar Fasciitis.
-When we think about pain in the bottom of the heel, the most common diagnosis is plantar fasciitis.
-Patients with heel pain need to know that the best way to rule in or rule out plantar fasciitis is with a diagnostic ultrasound.
-With ultrasound, we can evaluate the appearance and thickness of the fascia to make the diagnosis.
-Without this test, the diagnosis cannot truly be confirmed.
+Plantar Fasciitis – When it comes to pain in the bottom of the heel, the most common diagnosis is plantar fasciitis.
+To accurately diagnose this foot problem, patients with heel pain should undergo a diagnostic ultrasound.
+Using an ultrasound, a podiatrist can evaluate both the appearance and thickness of the fascia to confirm the diagnosis.
+Without this test, a definitive diagnosis cannot be made.

 Your Fat Pad Syndrome Pain may truly be Nerve Pain.
 Are you misdiagnosed?
 Your Fat Pad Syndrome may be Nerve Pain.